-- Pain is usually felt in the stomach, although may radiate up to the neck or down the legs.
+- Pain is usually felt in the stomach, and may radiate up to the neck or down the legs.

 - Usually described as a burning pain.

-- Often pain comes on a few hours after eating.
+- Often the pain comes on a few hours after eating.

 - Pain at night is common.